ssk-d/fireflutter/README.md

 # TODOs

-- Adding sample code for phone number verification
-- Sample code for blocking users to create posts/comments if they didn't verify their phone numbers.
-  - Do it on settings.
 - Sample code for search posts and comments with Algolia
 - Adding sample code for live change of user language.
-- Integration test

 # Features